 bewaterwise.com is Metropolitan's gateway to rebates, incentives and grant programs as well as educational materials, tips and inspiration for water-saving ideas indoors and outside.
 On this website you will find information on SoCal Water$mart for rebates, the Water Savings Incentive Program for custom projects, the Community Partnering Program for grants, no-cost landscape irrigation surveys, and other programs to assist you.

-The Southern California Water Committee (SCWC) - established in 1984 - is a nonprofit, nonpartisan public education partnership dedicated to informing Southern Californians about our water needs and our state's water resources.
+The Southern California Water Coalition (SCWC) - established in 1984 - is a nonprofit, nonpartisan public education partnership dedicated to informing Southern Californians about our water needs and our state's water resources.
 Through measured advocacy, SCWC works to ensure the health and reliability of Southern California's water supply.

 Spanning Los Angeles, Orange, San Diego, San Bernardino, Riverside, Ventura, Kern and Imperial counties, SCWC's approximately 200 member organizations include leaders from business, regional and local government, agricultural groups, labor unions, environmental organizations, water agencies, as well as the general public.